Independent Contractor Contract

 Before dipping a toe in the independent contractor waters, it's important to understand the difference between a contractor and an employee.

-• Employees work for a company - they have a boss who decides their hours, where they work from, and how a project needs to get done.
+• Employees work for a company.
+They have a boss who decides their hours, where they work from, and how a project needs to get done.
 In return, the company covers things like taxes, healthcare, vacation days, - all that good stuff required by employee laws.

 • Contractors, on the other hand, basically run their own businesses.
 They're not tied down to one company.
 Instead, they pick up clients here and there while staying in full control over how they complete tasks.